• Recipe Index

 Description

-This simple celery leek soup is a variation of the classic potato leek soup.
-Topped with quick homemade Parmesan croutons, it makes a great weeknight meal.
+This simpleand creamy celery leek soup is a twist on the classic potato leek combo.
+Blended until smooth and finished with quick homemade Parmesan croutons, it's cozy, satisfying, and simple enough for a weeknight dinner.

 Ingredients